In keeping with Provincial regulations, all indoor City recreation and sport facilities will be closed as of January 5, 2022.

 The City of London offers three different designated inclusion support options at our group day camp locations.

-The intake process for 1:1 designated inclusion support campers will be completed in two steps for summer day camp programs in 2022.
+The intake process for 1:1 designated inclusion support campers will be completed in three steps for summer day camp programs in 2022.
 Please note that 1:1 spaces are limited and will be assigned on a first-come, first-served basis based on the time of your survey submission.
+If the spaces are available, you will receive a phone call from our Camp Supervisors regarding placement opportunities.
+If the spaces are available, you will receive a phone call from our camp supervisors regarding placement opportunities.
 If the spaces are unavailable you will be notified via email that you have been placed on a waitlist.

 Frequently asked questions (FAQs)